 “I agree with the previous reviews that this is the best book, to date, on why we should and how we can cultivate bonsai.
 So I won’t repeat the superlatives, but will offer other reasons for reading Bonsai Heresy.
 Michael Hagedorn is a quiet philosopher, devoted horticulturist, insightful artist, and crafty wordsmith.
 He has an uncanny ability to describe the mystery, science and satisfaction of knowing what to do with trees in pots.
 He also, and this is just as valuable, suggests an aesthetic of bonsai that will deepen our enjoyment of this living art.” —Ron D.

-Post-Dated: The Schooling of an Irreverent Bonsai Monk — $14.95 The whimsical story of Michael Hagedorn’s apprenticeship in Japan (Spanish and Portuguese editions available soon)
+Post-Dated: The Schooling of an Irreverent Bonsai Monk — $14.95 The whimsical story of Michael Hagedorn’s apprenticeship in Japan under Master Shinji Suzuki.
+Filled with lunatic anecdotal accounts of just how much trouble a foreigner can get into, it is very much a travelogue in spirit and content.
+Buy a copy at Stone Lantern.

 Praise for Post-Dated